nytimes/gizmo/README.md

 #### [`config`](https://godoc.org/github.com/NYTimes/gizmo/config)

-The `config` package contains a handful of useful functions to load to configuration structs from JSON files, JSON blobs in Consul k/v, or environment variables.
+The `config` package contains a handful of useful functions to load to configuration structs from JSON files or environment variables.

-* There are also many structs for common configuration options and credentials of different Cloud Services and Databases.
+There are also many structs for common configuration options and credentials of different Cloud Services and Databases.
-* The package also has a generic `Config` type in the `config/combined` subpackage that contains all of the above types.
-It's meant to be a 'catch all' convenience struct that many applications should be able to use.

 #### [`pubsub`](https://godoc.org/github.com/NYTimes/gizmo/pubsub)